keras-team/keras-io/examples/generative/md/text_generation_with_miniature_gpt.md

 ```

 ---

-## Implement embedding layer
+## Implement an embedding layer

-Two seperate embedding layers, one for tokens, one for token index (positions).
+Create two seperate embedding layers: one for tokens and one for token index
+(positions).

 ```python